dataPulverizer/KernelMatrixBenchmark/README.md

 If you are a novice programmer writing numerical algorithms and doing calculations based in scientific computing and want a fast language that's easy to use Julia is your best bet.
 If you are an experienced programmer working in the same space Julia is still a great option.
 If you specifically want a more conventional "industrial strength" static compiled high performance language with all the "bells and whistles" but want something more productive, safer and less painful than C++ then D is your best bet.
 You can write "anything" in D and get great performance from its compilers.
 If you need to get array calculations happening on clusters then Chapel is probably the easiest place to go.

-In terms of raw performance on this task D was the winner clearly performing better in 5 out of the 9 kernels benchmarked.
+In terms of raw performance on this task Julia was the winner clearly performing better in all 9 kernels benchmarked for using IEEE math, however for applications that use fast math D and Chapel largely provide better performance.
 This exercise reveals that Julia's label as a high performance language is more than just hype, it has held it's own against highly competitve languages.
-It was harder than expected to get competitve performance from Chapel - it took a lot of investigation from the Chapel team to come up with the current solution, however as the Chapel language matures we could see further improvement.
+Chapel and D's performance were very similar to each other in both the IEEE and fast math modes of calculation